david-guyon/personal-page/README.md

 The aim of this page is to present myself.
 This page will be displayed at http://david.guyon.me.

 ##Last important updates
+###12/05/13
+- Creative Commons licence created
+- Page completly in English.
+Still thinking on creating a French version

 ###30/03/13
 - header finished
 - "Where am I?" block is add and finished